wso2/docs-choreo-dev/en/docs/observability/analyze-performance.md

     In the above example, the **Latency** graph indicates that when the user count is 50, the forecasted time taken to process one request is 10.37 seconds.

-- If you want to check the forecasted latency per API call operation for a specific user count, click over that user count in either the **Throughput** or **Latency** graph.
+- If you want to check the forecasted latency per connector call operation for a specific user count, click over that user count in either the **Throughput** or **Latency** graph.

     ![Latency per connector forecast](../assets/img/perf-analyzer/latency-per-connector-forecast.png){.cInlineImage-full}